Qubus0/GodotColorPreview/README.md

 Now available on the Godot Asset Library: [Color Preview](https://godotengine.org/asset-library/asset/1252)

 ## Installation
-1. In the Godot Editor, got to the `AssetLib` tab
+1. In the Godot Editor, go to the `AssetLib` tab
 1. Search for 'Color Preview', select and press <kbd>Download</kbd>
 1. Select only the `addons/ColorPreview` folder and press <kbd>Install</kbd>